Citrus Bowl: Racial integration

-The undefeated 1955 Hillsdale College football team refused an invitation to the game when bowl officials insisted that Hillsdale's four African-American players would not be allowed to play in the game.
+The undefeated 1955 Hillsdale College football team refused an invitation to the January 1956 edition of the bowl when bowl officials insisted that Hillsdale's four African-American players would not be allowed to play in the game.

-The University at Buffalo's first bowl bid was to the Tangerine Bowl in 1958.
+The University at Buffalo's first bowl bid was to the December 1958 edition.
 The Tangerine Bowl Commission hoped that the Orlando High School Athletic Association (OHSAA), which operated the stadium, would waive its rule that prohibited integrated sporting events.
 When it refused, the team unanimously voted to skip the bowl because its two black players (halfback Willie Evans and end Mike Wilson) would not have been allowed on the field.
-Buffalo would not be bowl-eligible for another 50 years.
+Buffalo did not become bowl-eligible for another 50 years.
 During the 2008 season, when the Bulls were on the verge of bowl eligibility, the 1958 team was profiled on ESPN's Outside the Lines.
 The 2008 team went on to win the Mid-American Conference title, and played in the International Bowl.

-By 1966, the OHSAA's rule had been changed, and Morgan State of Baltimore, under head coach Earl Banks, became the first historically black college to play in (and win) the Tangerine Bowl.
+Eight years later, OHSAA's rule had been changed, and Morgan State of Baltimore, under head coach Earl Banks, became the first historically black college to play in (and win) a Tangerine Bowl.

 Gainesville

 In early 1973, construction improvements were planned for the then 17,000-seat Tangerine Bowl stadium to expand to over 51,000 seats.
 In early summer 1973, however, construction was stalled due to legal concerns, and the improvements were delayed.
 Late in the 1973 season, Tangerine Bowl President Will Gieger and other officials planned to invite the Miami Redskins and the East Carolina Pirates to Orlando for the game.
-On November 19, 1973, East Carolina withdrew its interests, and the bowl was left with one at-large bid.
+On November 19, 1973, East Carolina withdrew from bowl consideration when no invitation arrived before Thanksgiving break, and the bowl was left with one at-large bid.
 In an unexpected and unprecedented move, game officials decided to invite the Florida Gators, and move the game to Florida Field in Gainesville, the Gators' home stadium.
-The larger stadium would be needed to accommodate the large crowd expected.
+The larger stadium was needed to accommodate the large crowd expected.
 The move required special permission from the NCAA, and special accommodations were made.
-Both teams would be headquartered in Orlando for the week, and spend most of their time there, including practices, and would be bused up to Gainesville.
+Both teams were headquartered in Orlando for the week, and spent most of their time there, including practices, and were bused up to Gainesville.

 The participants were greeted with an unexpected event, a near-record low temperature of 25 F. Despite the home-field advantage, in the game nicknamed the "Transplant Bowl", Miami, who found the cold much more to its liking, defeated the Gators, 16–7.
 One of the players on the victorious Redskins squad was future Gators coach Ron Zook.

 The one-time moving of the game, and the fears of a permanent relocation, rejuvenated the stalled stadium renovations in Orlando.
 The game returned to Orlando for 1974, and within a couple of years, the expansion project was complete.